-- Certificate of Completion - · Associate of Applied Science Degree - Program length: 4 quarters (or 6 quarters through the hybrid option) - Entry point: fall, winter, or spring quarters, or with instructor permission
+- Certificate of Completion - · Associate of Applied Science Degree - Program length: 4 quarters (or 6 quarters through the hybrid option) - Entry point: fall or winter quarters, or with instructor permission

 This program prepares students to work in law firms, law-related offices, including the courts, government agencies, non-profits, and corporate legal departments as legal assistants, paralegals, legal receptionists, clerks, litigation practice assistants, and legal support professionals.
-Word processing and computer applications are emphasized as well as legal/ business terminology and communications, document preparation and procedures for today's high-tech law offices.
+Word processing and computer applications are emphasized as well as legal/business terminology and communications, document preparation and procedures for today's high-tech law offices.
 This program provides a foundation for students interested in preparing for the NALS Accredited Legal Professional (ALP) examination.
 A cooperative education option or internship may be available.
-(Students entering without keyboarding skills may take longer to complete.)Internet access with current RTC student e-mail, Adobe Reader and MS Office is required.
+(Students entering without keyboarding skills may take longer to complete.)
+This program offers scheduling flexibility and may be taken days with an option for a hybrid component or evenings as a hybrid program.
+Internet access with current RTC student e-mail, Adobe Reader and MS Office is required.